luckycold/my-site/README.md

+# My Site
+## By Luke Williams
+I've left the original quartz readme down below in case you're wanting to create your own automated markdown based note taking site as well.
+I occassionally add updates that you can subscribe to with an RSS feed at the index of my site.
+Another useful tool to automate the process of adding new notes to the repo here is [this](https://github.com/saberzero1/quartz-syncer).

 # Quartz v4

 > “[One] who works with the door open gets all kinds of interruptions, but [they] also occasionally gets clues as to what the world is and what might be important.” — Richard Hamming